bakedziti420/js-oop-flower-power/readme.md

 <!--Stress that they should NOT copy or paste, but you can put some code on the projector -->

-Take a few minutes to create a flower instance based on the flower on your table, using Object.create().
+Take a few minutes to create a flower instance based on the flower on your table, using a constructor.
 Decide:

 - The type of flower
 - The flower's main color